3 min read

 Done properly, it is not just about numbers on a page.
 It is about transparency, accountability, and giving boards the clarity they need to act.

-Key components
+Key components of finance reporting

 The backbone of finance reporting is formed by three primary statements: